hesusruiz/alaquorum/README.md

 # Alastria RedT geth binary and generation of new nodekey

-This repository can be used for several purposes:
+This repository contains:

 1. A lightweight container to run Geth in a production node for the Alastria RedT network
-2. An easy way to compile and get a native Geth binary for those who want to run a production node withou containers, or that want the flexibility to use the Geth binary in a customized production environment.
+2. An easy way to compile and get a native Geth binary for those who want to run a production node without containers, or that want the flexibility to use the Geth binary in a customized production environment.
 3. Easy generation of a new nodekey for a new node in the network

 ## Installing the system